-From these survey results an area of need is for students to feel safe.
-While it appears to be at a higher rate around 70-80%, if any student is not feeling safe at school then they are likely not in the best mindset to learn and thrive academically.
+From these survey results an area of need is to provide social and emotional supports to students as they return to campus and continue to transition from distance learning.
+Safety is always a focus of the school and staff- if any student is not feeling safe at school then they are likely not in the best mindset to learn and thrive academically.
 Physical and mental safety is a priority to ensure students have the best environment to learn.
 The high levels of students feeling academically motivated and feeling that they are treated with respect need to be maintained.